Brendan Donovan Player Props: Cardinals vs. Pirates

-On Friday, Brendan Donovan (.552 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
-First pitch is at 7:05 PM ET.
+The St. Louis Cardinals, including Brendan Donovan (.447 on-base percentage in past 10 games, 101 points above season-long percentage), battle starting pitcher Luis Ortiz and the Pittsburgh Pirates at PNC Park, Saturday at 4:05 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Royals.
+In his most recent game, he hit a home run while going 1-for-4 against the Pirates.

 Brendan Donovan Game Info & Props vs. the Pirates